Illinois Farm to Food Bank Capacity-Building Grant

 Need Help?

 We know applying for a grant takes time and planning.
-That’s why we’re hosting weekly office hours where anyone can join to ask questions, share ideas, or get clarification.
+That’s why we’re hosting weekly office hours where anyone can join to ask questions, share ideas, or get clarification about the Illinois Farm to Food Bank Capacity-Building Grant.

-Every question answered during office hours will also be added to the public FAQ, so everyone has the same information.
+To ensure fairness, all questions answered during office hours or by email will be added to the public FAQ so everyone has access to the same information.

 For questions or concerns about the Illinois Farm to Food Bank Capacity-Building Grant, contact Grants@feedingillinois.org.
 We will respond within two (2) business days.